 A pretty cake packed with chemicals

-Still, the downside is that most recipes call for a slew of fake food colors to get those festive colorful layers.
+The downside is that most rainbow cake recipes call for a slew of fake food colors to get those festive colorful layers.
 Why is that bad?
 As long-time Growing a Green Family readers may remember, fake food coloring come with a heaping dose of chemicals, and chemicals aren’t what you want at a kid’s birthday party.

 The three most widely used dyes, Red 40, Yellow 5, and Yellow 6 contain known carcinogens, while studies show that mixtures of chemical food dyes cause hyperactivity and other behavioral impairments in children.
 Allergic reactions, cancer and (yikes) body mutations have also been linked to fake food dyes.